 Tip: To direct Group Leaders to the Group Management page automatically when they sign in, consider a plugin like Peter’s Login Redirect to send Group Leaders to the Group Management page, based on their role.

-On the Group Management page, below the group heading and drop down list, you will see an indicator of seats remaining and total seats for the group you have currently selected, and a list of links to the courses associated with that Group (see Fig. 1 below).
-As groups change over time (seats are added, courses are added to groups, etc) this information will be updated for quick reference.
+On the Group Management page, below the group heading and drop down list, you will see an indicator of seats remaining and total seats for the group you have currently selected, and a list of links to the courses associated with that Group.
+As groups change over time (seats are added, courses are added to groups, etc.) this information will be updated for quick reference.

-The next section of the page is the Enrolled Users list that contains a row of buttons for the main management functions that are available to Group Leaders on the front end (see Fig. 2 below).
+The next section of the page is the Enrolled Users list that contains two menus for the main management functions that are available to Group Leaders on the front end (see Fig. 2 below).
 The Enrolled Users list is the current list of your group users, their email addresses, their status, and their enrollment key (more about keys and user status below).

 Adding Users to Groups

-When you click on the Add User button, you can choose between adding one user or adding multiple users.
-If you select One user, a form appears with three options:
+When you click the Users menu, you can choose between adding one user or adding multiple users.
+If you select Add one, a form appears with two options:

-- Add and invite a new user: If you select the Add and invite user option, you must correctly enter the users first name, last name, and email address to add them to a group.
-Once you click the Add User button an email is sent to the user based on the email message settings set up by your administrator.
+- Add and invite user: Enter the user’s first name, last name, and email address to add them to a group.
+Once you click the Add User button, an email is sent to the user based on the email message settings set up by your administrator.
 The user is added to the list of users in the group and they take up a seat in your group, and their status is set to Not Started.
-If you add a user that already exists on the site, the system will automatically assign a key, add them to the group and send the Existing User welcome email.
+If you add a user that already exists on the site, the system will automatically assign a key, add them to the group and send the Add and invite (existing user) email.
 They then occupy a seat in the group just like a new user.

 Adding Users in Bulk

-Users can be added in bulk by clicking Add User > Multiple users, or by clicking Upload Users and uploading a CSV file.
+Users can be added in bulk by clicking Users > Add multiple, or by clicking Users > Upload Users and uploading a CSV file.

 The Upload Users form has options similar to those described above, with one major difference.
-When uploading a CSV file, you can choose not send an email to the list of users you are uploading (see Fig. 4 below).
+When uploading a CSV file, you can choose not send an email to the list of users you are uploading.
 You might want to do this if you plan to distribute enrollment keys to your users some other way.

 For the bulk upload to work properly, a CSV file formatted with the following column order and headings must be used: user_email; user_pass; first_name; last_name.
 CSV files that have incorrect formatting of email addresses, column names, etc will not be uploaded.
 You can download a sample file here: group_management_user_upload (.CSV file, 74 bytes).
 If the user_pass cells are blank, a random password will be used, but the column heading should still be included.